David-Manniche/TheMarket/readme.txt

     => 044339 - admin >> cancellation request >> total reward points gets display there instead of reward points for that particular child order.
     => 044634 - on order print> default fav icon is coming => 042447 - Admin >> Add zone >> language data section is according to old versions .
+    => 044022 - Create a label for this button on forget password page

 Enhancements:
     => Tax module upgrade